AkJunaid/PDF2Audio-/README.md

 ## Tips for Best Results

-1. **Use edge-tts** for best balance of quality and reliability
+1. **Use the web interface** - Much easier than command line
-2. **Check your PDF** - Make sure it's text-based, not scanned images
+2. **Check your PDF** - Ensure it's text-based, not scanned images
-3. **Small chunks** - For very large PDFs, consider splitting into chapters
+3. **Stable internet** - Edge TTS needs a good internet connection
-4. **Test first** - Try with a small PDF first to check quality
+4. **Test first** - Try with a small PDF to check quality
-5. **Internet speed** - edge-tts needs stable internet
+5. **Choose accent** - Select your preferred English accent in settings
+6. **Preview audio** - Listen before downloading to ensure quality
+7. **Large PDFs** - Be patient, conversion takes time proportional to length

+## Use Cases

+- **Study Materials** - Convert textbooks to audiobooks for studying on-the-go
+- **Research Papers** - Listen to papers while commuting
+- **Documentation** - Convert technical docs to audio format
+- **Accessibility** - Make documents accessible for visually impaired users
+- **Multitasking** - Listen to content while doing other tasks

 ## Limitations

-- Only works with text-based PDFs (not scanned images)
+- Only works with **text-based PDFs** (not scanned images/photos)
+- Requires **internet connection** for Edge TTS
-- Large PDFs may take several minutes to process
+- Large PDFs may take **several minutes** to process
-- Output quality depends on the TTS engine chosen
+- Audio file size proportional to PDF length

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Report bugs
+- Suggest features
+- Improve documentation
+- Submit pull requests

+## License

+This project is open source and available under the MIT License.

+---

+**Made with love using Streamlit and Microsoft Edge TTS**

+**Start converting your PDFs to audiobooks today!**